asterics/asterics-camerainput-cameramouse/README.md

 1. Save custom files (models, images, config files,...) to the custom/bin/ARE folder or modify them
 2. Call ```ant run-quick``` (Only copies the files of the custom folder to the merged/bin/ARE folder but does **no cleanup** and **no building of dependencies**)
 3. In case you have a Web UI, open [http://localhost:8081](http://localhost:8081)
+4. If you want to modify the running model, press 'F8' to open it in the WebACS, then modify and upload it.
+To save successful modifications permanently, save the model file to the ```custom/bin/ARE/models``` folder again.
-4. Kill program and go to step 1
+5. Kill program and go to step 1

 # Other ant targets